8bitFra/macroRecorder/README.md

 Requirements
 ----
-*Only ested on 64-Bit Windows 10 with a Yueme.
+*Only ested on 64-Bit Windows 10 with a Yueme keyboard.
 Should work with most North American keyboards.*

 - JDK 1.7
 - JDK 1.8